-The Group is highly leveraged though financing at the project level, for the continuation of Atrush project, and at the corporate level due to the \$166.7 million of bonds which have been issued since November 2013.
+The Company is highly leveraged though financing at the project level, for the continuation of Atrush project due to the \$166.7 million of bonds which have been issued since November 2013.
 However, the Company is not exposed to interest rate risks associated with the bonds as the interest rate is fixed.